-Balconies
+6. Balconies

-For a case isolating, it is advised to have the doors to the balcony open to allow the circulation of air into the unit.
+For cases and household contacts isolating in a unit with a balcony, it is advised to have the doors to the balcony open to allow the circulation of air into the unit.

 Balconies have various layouts, and the use of the balcony by a case is dependent on others not being on the balcony at the same time.

-A case may not be on the balcony if the adjacent balcony is being used at the same time by residents of neighbouring units.
-This is especially so when the balcony of the case is not separated and detached from the balcony of other units and is not at least 1-metre or further in distance from the balconies of neighbouring units.
-Special care needs to be taken if the adjacent balconies are joined and separated by a modesty wall or trellis or vegetation.
+A case or household contact isolating may not be on the balcony if the adjacent balcony is being used at the same time by residents of neighbouring units.
+This is especially so when the balcony of the case is not separated and detached from the balcony of other units and is not at least 1 metre or further in distance from the balconies of neighbouring units.
+Special care needs to be taken if the adjacent balconies are joined and separated by a modesty wall, trellis, or vegetation.

-General waste areas
+7. General waste areas